fizquierdo/perpetually-updated-trees/README.md

-# PUmPER Phylogenies Updated PERperpetually
+## PUmPER: Phylogenies Updated PERperpetually

 PUmPER is a framework to build automated pipelines that can perpetually update phylogenetic trees.
 PUmPER makes use of PHLAWD and RAxML-Light to perpetually update Genbank datasets and simultaneously update inferred phylogenetic trees.